marcelodiiorio/azure-docs/articles/active-directory-b2c/active-directory-b2c-reference-ui-customization.md

 ## The page UI customization feature

-You can customize the look and feel of customer sign-up, sign-in, password reset, and profile-editing pages (by configuring [policies](active-directory-b2c-reference-policies.md)).
+You can customize the look and feel of customer sign-up, sign-in  (see above note related to exceptions in this case), password reset, and profile-editing pages (by configuring [policies](active-directory-b2c-reference-policies.md)).
 Your customers get a seamless experience when navigating between your application and pages served by Azure AD B2C.

 Unlike other services where UI options, Azure AD B2C uses a simple and modern approach to UI customization.